Whatever your question, we are here for you.

 Women who have had adequate prenatal care may transfer to the Breath of Life Birth Center.
 We get phone calls every week from women who have discovered that their hospital or doctor isn’t meeting their needs.
 Some women need some time to realize that their fears about birth are misplaced and that they want to follow their heart and have their baby in a private, relaxed setting, rather than in the hustle and bustle of the hospital.

-Becoming a client is a simple matter of coming for a tour and consultation.
-We will fax a request for your prenatal records to your current care provider so our nurse-midwives can verify that you are eligible for birth center birth.
-Once reviewed, you are clear to begin your care with us!
+Becomng a client is a simple matter of completing the “Do I Qualify?” questionnaire at the top of this page.
+Our staff will contact you to discuss the process which includes getting your prenatal care records from your current care provider so our nurse-midwives can review them to verify that you are eligible for birth center birth.

 What is the significance of the CABC Accreditation for Breath of Life?